The Not So Typical Fitness Blog

 Fitness Coaches aren’t your cleaners and re-racking is part of your responsibility.
 Let’s bust the myths about gym staff roles and why respect matters.

-How Many Times Should You Go to the Gym as a Beginner?
-(Spoiler: Less Than You Think)
+How Many Times a Week Should You Go to the Gym?

 If you’re new to the gym, you don’t need to train every day.
 In fact, starting with 2–3 sessions per week is the best way to build confidence, avoid burnout, and make fitness a routine you can actually stick to.
 Small steps really do add up.